huseinovicelma/auction-webapp-huseinovic/README.md

 - The passwords of the users are **hashed** before being stored in the database for security: for all initial users the password is set to `'password'` (for testing purposes).

 ---

-This update reflects the use of Webpack for compiling the Vue.js client.
-Let me know if you need any more changes!